umarhassan-mitodl/17.41-spring-2023/content/pages/syllabus.md

 ### News

 We will sometimes begin class by pulling up an online news source and discussing how concepts from class might help us understand ongoing world events.
-You will be more prepared for these discussions if you keep track of the news yourself, using, for example, {{% resource_link "6211e5bf-be50-4761-8043-ebf5a2f0c937" "*The New York Times*" %}} and {{% resource_link "6e6ffb9b-4988-4b86-8ebf-ac11100e4ea0" "Fox News" %}}.
+You will be more prepared for these discussions if you keep track of the news yourself, using, for example, [*The New York Times*](https://www.nytimes.com/) and [Fox News](https://www.foxnews.com/).

 ### Grading Policy